Recoskie/JDasm/docs/Basics.md

 <br />

-The x86 processor has an address system built into Handel reading elements one after another, plus an index.
+The x86 processor has an address system built in to Handel reading elements one after another, plus an index.

 <br />